-To accurately identify costs, it is required the establishment of the expertise groups (economists and engineers).
+To accurately identify costs, it is required the establishing expertise groups (economists and engineers).
 In their task, these working groups operate in accordance with the Bottom-Up approach of all network costs faced by an efficient operator.
 This approach provides the following steps:

-- Dimension and revaluation of the network;
+- Dimensioning and revaluation of the network;

-- Estimation of the network costs;
+- Estimate network costs;

-- Estimation of the non-network costs;
+- o Estimate non-network costs;

-- Estimation of the operating maintenance and supporting costs;
+- o Estimate operating maintenance and supporting costs;

-- Estimation of the services costs.
+- Estimate services costs.13

-It would be cost-effective to invest energy, human resources and financial values in calculating BULRIC costs not only to comply with the law but also with the EU recommendations.
+It would be cost-effective to invest energy, human resources and financial values in calculating BULRIC costs not only to comply with the law but also with EU recommendations.
 It is economically proven that using the BULRIC method leads to the determination of lower rates by:

-- Helping to reduce entry barriers for new operators; - Promoting competition in the wholesale markets; - Creating an advantage for final consumers.
+- helping to reduce entry barriers for new operators; - promoting competition in the wholesale markets; - creating an advantage for final consumers.